Top 5 Infrastructure as Code Security Challenges

 IaC has altered the process of deploying environments for online services and applications.
 Rather than managing physical system configurations, developers can instead use scripts written in code to spin up infrastructures.

-While this simplicity raises concerns about dependability and security, with the latter being more significant, it’s vital to recognize and address the top five challenges of IaC.
+While this simplicity raises concerns about dependability and security, with the latter being more significant, it’s vital to recognise and address the top five challenges of IaC.

 1. IaC template configuration and image vulnerabilities